-This documentation explains specific requirements and tips for integrating uWSGI with New Relic for Python.
-To return to the general installation instructions, go to Install New Relic for Python.
+This documentation explains specific requirements and tips for integrating uWSGI with the Python agent.
+To return to the general installation instructions, go to Install the Python agent.

 When using uWSGI you will need to supply certain specific command line options to the uwsgi executable.
 The additional options you must use are:

-These admin script integration procedures overlap with the general installation and admin script instructions in Install New Relic for Python.
+These admin script integration procedures overlap with the general installation and admin script instructions in Install the Python agent.

 If you are starting your WSGI application under uWSGI using a command of the form:

 NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program uwsgi --socket /tmp/uwsgi.sock --single-interpreter --enable-threads wsgi.py

 NEW_RELIC_CONFIG_FILE environment variable on the same line as executing the command, it can be separately exported and set in the process environment before running the command.